-To create a virtual server for redirecting incoming Internet traffic to a specified IP address in the LAN, click the Host site button.
+To create a virtual server for redirecting incoming Internet traffic to a specified IP address in the LAN, click the Virtual server settings wizard link in the Firewall section.

-Figure 40.
+Figure 50.
 The page for adding a virtual server.

 On the opened page, you can specify the following parameters: